 Or, as Confidential writer Sarah has taken to describing it, a ‘literary romance about a girl who falls in love with a hoarder.’
 After all, when the thousandth person asks you what your book is about, you need a short sharp answer.

 Both do the book justice to a certain extent, but only by reading it can you unpeel its multiple layers and complexities.
-If, for example, you’re expecting this to be a conventional romance - boy meets girl and rescues her from her dreary man-less existence - you’d be very wrong.
+If you’re expecting this to be a conventional romance, boy meets girl and rescues her from her dreary man-less existence, you’d be very wrong.
 While Miriam may initially feel she needs a love life, she quickly realises self worth should be reliant on nobody - nor thing - but herself.

 Miriam is rendered beautifully; a young woman who, like many, is still struggling to find her place in life.
 With experts often calling this ‘the age of loneliness,’ she is a prime example: becoming increasingly estranged from her university friends, reliant on flat-sharing with someone she no longer likes and with apparently few opportunities to meet new people.
-Since it’s 2012, she doesn’t encounter the perils of Tinder - otherwise, it’s a pretty accurate indictment of the millennial coming of age.
+Since it’s 2012 she doesn’t encounter the perils of Tinder, but otherwise it’s a pretty accurate indictment of the millennial coming of age.
 I quickly found myself running the gamut of emotions on her behalf: from happiness to despair, outrage to relief.

 Cleverly, Miriam is inversely mirrored in Erik; the reclusive hoarder she is sent to help while temping.
 While she is ‘the girl who disliked herself so much she had to start again from scratch’ - shedding most of her belongings - he is the man who can’t let go, clinging to his books and magazines in the misguided hope they’ll fill a hole in his life.
 Both mistakenly intertwine possessions with feelings of identity, albeit for very different reasons.

-It’s far from a depressing book, though.
-Speaking of the book at her Waterstones launch on 20 April, Sarah said that - while she wanted to cover some kind of mental illness - she chose hoarding, mainly because it’s not as bleak as some.
+It’s far from a depressing book though.
+Revealing she wanted to cover some kind of mental illness at her Waterstones book launch last month, Sarah said she chose hoarding because it’s not as bleak as many conditions.
 There’s a positive element, in the ability to appreciate and see the beauty in things that mightn’t be so obvious to others: Miriam is amazed, for example, when Erik enthuses over a particular magazine typeface or the interplay of colours on a page.